FAQs on the canceled First Responder Bowl, a major CFB rarity

 How about people who bought tickets?

-The First Responder Bowl hasn’t said what it’ll do.
-Neither have the teams, who are usually responsible for selling their own allotments at bowls.
+Bowl considers ticket sales final.
+Boise State AD Curt Apsey said he wants to do something for fans who made the trip but no specifics yet.— Chadd Cripe (@chaddcripe) December 26, 2018

-If someone bought tickets on the secondary market, it’ll depend.
+If you bought on the secondary market, it’ll depend.
 Those who scalped on the street are out of luck.
 If they bought on StubHub, well, the site says it’ll refund ticket-buyers whose events are canceled.
 But what if an event is played and then ruled a no-contest?

 Do BC and Boise claim this game as a bowl appearance for the purposes of streaks and such?